AnacletoLAB/grape/README.rst

 * Edge and node prediction models:

+    * Decision Trees
+    * Random Forest
     * Perceptron
     * Multi-Layer Perceptron
     * Deep Neural Networks
+    * Interface for general models
+    * And more!

 * Preprocessing for node embedding and edge prediction: